If you know, you know.

 I'm visiting the Golden State right now.
 So this message is pre-programmed.

 I lived in Los Angeles from 1988 to 1991.
-Growing old ain't for sissies.
+All this to say growing old ain't for sissies.

 "Some of the wilder interpretations of that song have been amazing.
 It was really about the excesses of American culture and certain girls we knew.
 But it was also about the uneasy balance between art and commerce."-- Don Henley, 9/11/07